-These Crispy Roasted Kale Chips are easy and inexpensive to make.
+These delicious Crispy Roasted Kale Chips are easy and inexpensive to make.

 I am sure you have seen it all over the internet.
 The huge influx of crispy roasted kale chip recipes.
 I was intrigued and though they sound quite interesting.